webplatform/docs/css/properties/min-font-size/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|This property is only used when the text-align-last property is set to size.
-It controls allowed adjustments of font-size to fit line content.
+It controls allowed adjustments of font-size to fit line content.}}

-}}
 {{CSS Property
 |Initial value=auto
 |Applies to=all elements and generated content